Codeception/Codeception/docs/07-AdvancedUsage.md

 $ php codecept run -g admin -g editor
 ```

-In this case, all tests that belong to either of the groups `admin` and `editor` will be executed.
-The concept of groups was taken from PHPUnit and in classical PHPUnit tests they behave just in the same way.
+The concept of groups was taken from PHPUnit and behave in the same way.

-For Tests and Cests you can use the `@group` annotation to add a test to the group.
+For Test and Cest files you can use the `@group` annotation to add a test to a group.

 ```php
 <?php